History of the Donaldson-Bannister Farm

 The circa 1870 Donaldson-Bannister Farm is special to long-time Dunwoody residents, who think of the charming two story farmhouse as a reminder of bygone days and remember when there were still animals in the pastures surrounding the home.
 It is also special to today’s community of Dunwoody for the great potential it has for our city.

 Now, the Dunwoody Preservation Trust has made that potential possible as the gates and doors of the old home place open up and welcome visitors.
-The home will offer opportunities not only to Dunwoody, but all of our nearby neighborhoods and cities.
+The home offers opportunities not only to Dunwoody, but all of our nearby neighborhoods and cities.

 The history of the home goes back to the end of the Civil War, when William James Donaldson returned to the area following his service to the Confederacy.
 He was born in South Carolina in 1827, but like many others came to Georgia and was living in the same house as Samuel House of Cross Keys in 1850.
 He married Nettie Lucretia Reeves and continued to live in the Cross Keys area.